cncf/tag-contributor-strategy/contributor-growth/README.md

 * Project governance.
 * Project automation, such as prow.
 * Day to day support for improving the contribution experience for CNCF projects.
-Some CNCF projects have support for this, for example within Kubernetes, that would be Kubernetes SIG Contributor Experience.
-Even when there is not a relevant CNCF project these activities are out-of-scope for this subproject.
+Instead, CNCF projects should take on this support themselves (for example, Kubernetes has SIG Contributor Experience).

 ## Members